decent-bet/platform-frontend/docs/usage.md

 ## Deposit tokens into Sports book

-Once odds have been pushed, users can finally bet on the game, provided the current time has not exceeded the cut-off time of the game.
+Once odds have been pushed, users can finally bet on the game provided the current time has not exceeded the cut-off time of the game.

 To begin betting however, users will have to deposit tokens into the Sportsbook contract.
 To do so, open the Platform frontend and to the right you should see **Your Session Balance** along with a **Deposit** button.